Mountain Biking in Fernie, British Columbia |

 Got some rad riders in your family looking to try trails at the next level?
 I'll be adding to this section over the next few years as my son progresses and we get to try more trails.

-Contra is Fernie's new downhill flow trail, this trail is full of giant table tops, berms, and steep descents.
+Contra is one of Fernie's newest downhill flow trails.
+This trail is full of giant table tops, berms, and steep descents.
 It is rated black and deserves that rating.
 Make sure your children have done some serious downhill riding before trying this one.

 Shuttle directions: Drive up the gravel Coal Creek Road until you get to the Rifle Range Road.
 Turn left onto this road.
 Take this road until you come to the Rifle Range Road Spur 3 where you turn right.
 And these are all shown on the trail forks app in case you're worried about getting lost.